About Me

 Final thoughts...

-I love Pilates, so forgive me for being openly biased.
+I love the Reformer, so forgive me for being openly biased.

 L'atelier pilates 18 is a result of how I would like to share my own experience and appreciation for further learning, for the challenge, for the appreciation of Pilates as it should be practised.